darksuei/family-tree/README.md

 <li>Create a pull request to merge your changes into the main repository.</li>
 </ol>
 <h2>License</h2>
-This project is licensed under the MIT License.
+This project is licensed under the <a href="https://opensource.org/licenses/">MIT License</a>.